 Duda shops integrate with Facebook, Instagram, Google, and even Amazon, so you can sell there too — if you have the right level plan.
 There are pretty good analytics included free, although you will need to install a paid app to get complete ones.

-Getting started with Weebly is a lot like getting started with Duda.
-You pick one of around 40 themes, select a site name, and then start customizing the site with a GUI drag and drop editor.
+Getting started with original Weebly is a lot like getting started with Duda.
+You pick a theme, select a site name, and then start customizing the site with a GUI drag and drop editor.

 The editing tool is extremely intuitive, and anyone who has used something like PowerPoint will be able to understand it pretty quickly.
 Our testers all agreed that Weebly had the easiest editor to use for design tasks, although the difference between it and Duda was minor.